-My undergraduate education at the University of Washington started off with a concentration in South Asian Area Studies but I finished with a B.S. in Cell/Molecular Biology.
+My undergraduate education at the University of Washington started with a concentration in South Asian Area Studies but I finished with a B.S. in Cell/Molecular Biology.
 Upon completion of my undergraduate degree I entered a PhD program at the University of New Mexico with an emphasis on evolution and adaptive physiology.
-I competed my PhD in 1986.
-Along the way I taught at the undergraduate and graduate levels.
+I completed my PhD in 1986.
+Along the way I taught at undergraduate and graduate levels.
 My research has been published in national and international peer-reviewed journals.

 I now work out of my home as a sole practitioner.
 My low overhead allows me to make a living while keeping my fees within reach of the average person.

 I enjoy working with clients from diverse backgrounds.
 I lived in Thailand for two years and have traveled in Japan, India, and Maylaysia.
-Teaching in New Mexcio I had students from the Navajo, Hopi, and Zuni tribes.
+Teaching in New Mexico, I had students from the Navajo, Hopi, and Zuni tribes.
 These experiences educated me on the significance of understanding culture and language when working with others.
 I am LGBT and kink friendly.